DataCraftsmanAU/DataCraftsmanAU/README.md

-### Hi there 👋 My Name is Michael Jennings, I am an Australian Software Engineer.
-Welcome to my Github.
+### Hi there 👋

+My Name is Michael Jennings, I am an Australian Software Engineer.

 <!--
 **MichaelJenningsAI/MichaelJenningsAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.